The Ultimate Guide to Ecommerce Sales Tax

 Set Up Your Business’s Tech Platforms

-Keeping up with the laws and regulations of each state can be difficult.
+Keeping up with the laws and ecommerce sales tax rules of each state can be difficult.
 Choosing the right ecommerce platform and accounting software is important because many options automatically calculate ecommerce sales tax for you.

 Prioritize platforms with settings to accurately and automatically calculate sales tax rates for each state where you have a nexus.
 Some programs, like TaxJar, integrate with many popular ecommerce platforms and can calculate the sales tax, track your economic nexus threshold in each state, and automatically submit returns for multi-state filings.